Skip to Content

 • Create a user for this database

-2. Check PHP version:
+2. Check the PHP version:

-• In the control panel find the “PHP” or “PHP Versions” section
+• In the control panel, find the “PHP” or “PHP Versions” section

 • Make sure PHP 8.2 or higher is selected

-• Enable necessary extensions (if possible)
+• Enable the necessary extensions (if possible)

-Upload files to server
+Upload files to the server

-1. Extract archive on computer:
+1. Extract the archive on your computer:

 • Create a folder on your computer (e.g., flute-cms)

-2. Connect to server:
+2. Connect to the server:

-• Enter connection details (host, login, password)
+• Enter the connection details (host, login, password)

 3. Upload files: